 When you speak to me or communicate with me in some form, be confident that it's also me working on your project, and it's not me passing on your brief to a part-time designer I've only just hired.

 The A-Z of Working with Me.

-My logo design process (which many of my previous clients, in their Testimonials, have commented very positively about), and general way of thinking, is based around the notion that there is often one ultimate solution to be unearthed, rather than that 'scatter gun' approach of 3-5 weak logo ides.
+My logo design process (which many of my previous clients, in their Testimonials, have commented very positively about), and general way of thinking that there is often one ultimate solution to be unearthed, rather than a 'scatter gun' approach of 3-5 weak logo design ideas.